nodejs/node/GOVERNANCE.md

 by an existing Collaborator, an additional Collaborator is required for sign-off.

-If there is disagreement among Collaborators about whether a proposed change should be accepted, then the change may not be accepted unless:
+If one or more Collaborators oppose a proposed change, then the change can not be accepted unless:

 * discussion and/or additional changes result in no Collaborators objecting to the change; previously-objecting Collaborators do not necessarily have to sign-off on the change, but they should not be opposed to it
-* the change is escalated to the CTC and the CTC approves the change; this should be used only after other options (especially discussion among the disagreeing Collaborators) have been exhausted
+* the change is escalated to the CTC and the CTC votes to approve the change;
+  this should be used only after other options (especially discussion among the disagreeing Collaborators) have been exhausted

 Collaborators may opt to elevate significant or controversial modifications to